arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

    - While anyone can become a translator, one needs to demonstrate a high level of competence in their language to gain access to review.
 Those reviewers who further improve the software or/and translations by finding bugs, reporting issues, etc, can become coordinators, and can ask for compensation for the tasks they have performed.
 If there is a need for a new admin, the position can be filled by one of the active coordinators.
 - *It is more manageable to have regular communication with contributors in each subteam*.
    - In this structure, the admins communicate regularly with each other and with the coordinators, while a coordinator communicates regularly with the translators and reviewers in their language subteam to discuss specific details of their work.
+- *Collaboration on new projects*.
   - New temporary teams can easily arise to solve a specific problem (as seen in purple around C1, R1, PM).
-They have a similar structure to ensure that important aspects of the project are communicated to everyone.
 They will consist of an admin, a project maintainer for a specific project in Transifex (who can either be a part of the Transifex team or some other Bisq contributor), and a coordinator from a language team if the project is language specific.
-- *Collaboration on new projects*.
   - The internal cohesion in each language team would allow for more effective ambassador work since there is an overlap between translators and ambassadors.

 ### Responsibilities